MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 # Plan your deployment of Office 365 ProPlus with System Center Configuration Manager

 This article provides guidance and recommendations for completing a deployment plan that covers the major decisions and requirements for deploying Office 365 ProPlus with System Center Configuration Manager.
 The article is intended for administrators in enterprise environments working with hundreds or thousands of computers.

+The deployment plan is based on five key questions:

+1. How do you want to manage your deployment of Office?
+2. How do you want to manage updates to Office?
+3. What products, languages, and architectures are you deploying?
+4. What kind of installation experience do you want your users to have?
+5. What other infrastructure requirements do you have?

+Each of the following sections provides details on these questions, as well as Microsoft-recommended best practices.

-# Choose how to manage your deployment
+# Choose how to manage your deployment of Office

 Because this is the planning article for deploying wth System Center Configuration Manager, we assume you've already answered most of these initial questions in the deployment plan: